salcedoisabella/programmable-neurorepair/results/repair_signature_genes.md

 - Ptgds
 - Myrf

-## Interpretation
+## Role in the current engine

-This signature is used by the framework to define mature repair-state structure and support transition-oriented modeling of oligodendrocyte-lineage progression.
+This signature is currently used to:

+- define mature repair-state structure
+- distinguish precursor-like vs mature repair-oriented states
+- support candidate control-layer discovery
+- anchor transition-oriented modeling of repair-state probability
+- support cross-dataset directional consistency analysis

+## Current downstream outputs supported by this signature
+- mature repair-state derivation
+- candidate leverage / support / signaling layers
+- transition-oriented intervention logic
+- repair-state probability framework

 ## Why this matters

-The repair signature is one of the core operational outputs of the current engine.
-It provides a concrete molecular program that allows the system to move beyond generic state description and into more structured modeling of repair-state probability, candidate control layers, and intervention-oriented logic.
+The repair signature is not only a descriptive gene list.
+It functions as one of the core operational layers of the current engine, allowing the framework to move from generic state description toward structured modeling of repair-state progression and tractable intervention points.